ComedicChimera/chai-lang.dev/content/_index.md

 #### Performance

 Whirlwind doesn't just look good: it also runs blazing-fast.
-Here is how it performs against some of the top-dogs in its "performance bracket."
+It has a very lightweight runtime and runs without a garbage collector minimizing performance overhead.
+This coupled with a lean, mean memory model out for blood, and you get results:

 *insert graph of speed and of memory usage*